Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 - Payments: Who will pay for the services?
 What's the procedure?
 - Asset protection: How will DAO protect their assets?
 Each time new members join the Joystream DAO council, it is important to ensure that they do not misuse its resources.
 These individuals will possess privileged information, which could cause harm to the DAO if it is not managed responsibly.

+#### 6. Errors
+You should avoid the following situations

+**Inadequate Report**
+An inadequate report made aboit the work peformed, for example by missing or incorrect information.

 ## Storage WG

 #### 1. Setup storage system